Job Title: Water Section Schemes Administrator

 How to apply

-Please complete your application by attaching a supporting statement of no more than 1000 words that demonstrates how you meet the essential criteria of the Person Specification, along with an up-to-date CV.
-You may submit this either as a word document, PDF, PowerPoint, mp3 (voice note) or mp4 (video).
+You will be required to submit a supporting statement of no more than 750 words that demonstrates how you meet the essential criteria of the Person Specification.
+You may submit this either as a word document, pdf, or an mp3 (voice note) or mp4 (video), however the word count must not exceed 750 words no matter which format you choose to present your application.

 Assessment and selection: